 Life skills training (bathing, hygiene, and meal planning)

 Kaleidoscope offers the opportunity for individuals with intellectual and/or developmental disabilities to be integrated into the fabric of our communities through achieving employment that is meaningful and rewarding.
 With the individual in mind, we assess his or her unique strengths, needs, abilities, and preferences.
 Through job development, we partner with business leaders to identify unmet needs in their organizations and match them with an individual who can meet that need, resulting in customized employment.
 Staff provide skills training, job coaching, and continued relationships with employers and our workers to ensure success.

 According to the Office of Georgia Department of Behavioral Health and Developmental Disabilities:

-- Have mental retardation since birth or before age 18, or another developmental disability since birth or before age 22, which requires similar services to those needed by people with mental retardation.
+- Have one or more intellectual or developmental disabilities since birth or before age 18, or another intellectual or developmental disability since birth or before age 22, which requires similar services to those needed by people with intellectual/ developmental disabilities.

-- Be at risk for going into an institution for people with mental retardation if you do not get the services you need in your community.
+- Be at risk for going into an institution for people with intellectual/developmental disabilities if you do not get the services you need in your community.